-Each chapter is required to complete an annual assessment of its operations and services.
-The assessment helps IEC National understand chapter needs, direct resources to assist chapters, and diagnose chapters with dysfunctional or failing programs.
-The assessment covers membership recruitment and retention goals and results, and addresses the Core Competencies described above.
+Each chapter is required to complete an annual Chapter Update of its operations and services.
+This update helps IEC National understand the chapters' needs, and directs resources to assist chapters in fulfilling their Core Competencies.
+The questionnaire covers membership recruitment and retention goals and results, and addresses the Core Competencies described above.

-The IEC National Executive Committee, National Membership Committee, and/or National staff may investigate a chapter that is not performing up to expectations.
-These National entities may also ask chapter representatives to provide information about why the chapter is failing and how IEC National might assist.
-IEC National expects that all areas controlled by a chapter are adequately serviced; otherwise, the Board of Directors may reduce the territory controlled by a chapter and/or direct that services be provided through IEC National or its agent.
+IEC National Membership Committee may investigate a chapter that is not maintaining their required Core Competencies, or a situation brought to the Membership Committee's attention by an IEC stakeholder.
+During this investigation chapter representatives may be required to provide information about why the chapter is not maintaining their Core Competencies and how IEC National might assist.
+IEC National expects that all areas that are in a chapter's approved territory are adequately serviced; otherwise, the Membership Committee may recommend to the Board of Directors to reduce the territory controlled by a chapter and/or direct that services be provided through IEC National or its agent.

 If a chapter is clearly not operating up to expected standards and is showing little or no potential to improve, the Membership Committee may recommend to the Board of Directors that the chapter's charter be revoked.
-A chapter must be given a 60-day probationary period and a 60-day suspension period before its charter can be revoked by the Board of Directors, which requires a two-thirds majority vote.
-(See Disciplinary Actions below for more information about disciplinary procedures.)
+A chapter must be given a 60-day probationary period and a 60-day suspension period running consecutively for a total of 120 days, before its charter can be revoked by the Board of Directors, which requires a two-thirds majority vote.
+(See Addressing Noncompliance regarding the Manual of Procedures below for more information about disciplinary procedures.)